mikaeelkhalid/gcp-instance-scheduler-terraform/README.md

 This project contains Terraform configurations and a Cloud Function in Python to schedule the shutdown of GCP VM instances based on specific labels.

+For complete and detail explanations, please visit a blog [post](https://blog.mikaeels.com/gcp-instance-scheduler-using-terraform).

 ## Overview

 The system works by: